-The child who is completely deaf does not respond even to very loud noises.
+A child with complete hearing loss does not respond even to very loud noises.
 (But he may notice movements or vibrations caused by sudden loud noises.
 For example, clapping behind the child's head may move the air at his neck and cause the child to turn.)

-The child who is only partly deaf hears some sounds, but may not hear clearly enough to tell the difference between certain sounds or words.
-Families are often slow to recognize that these children have difficulty hearing.
+A child with partial hearing loss hears some sounds, but may not hear clearly enough to tell the difference between certain sounds or words.
+Families may take a long time to recognize that these children have difficulty hearing.